SaeeSaadat/Grocery4All-LMU-MMT/README.md

 If the user exists the program, the next time it's run, it will automatically load the last inventory that was used.
 If you wish to clear the database, you may either run the `reset` command, or delete the `database.sqlite` file in the `database_manager` directory.

+There are `backup` and `restore` functionalities available as well!

 ---

 ## List of available commands